Cloth mask, is it good enough against omicron?

 A large-scale, real-world study conducted in Bangladesh and published in September 2021 showed that surgical masks are more effective in preventing COVID-19 transmission than cloth masks.

 Therefore, an easy strategy to improve protection is to place a surgical mask under the fabric, which provides a better layer of protection.
-Surgical masks can be purchased online for a relatively low price and can be reused for about a week.
+Surgical masks can be purchased online for a relatively low price and can be reused for regarding a week.

 Ranney said he advises people who choose to wear layers to wear the best quality mask, such as surgical, closer to the face, and the lowest quality mask on the outside.